interTwin-eu/itwinai/docs/how-it-works/loggers/explain_loggers.rst

     to the :meth:`~itwinai.loggers.LogMixin.log` method will be ignored.

-    As you can see, the code is very similar to the example above, with the only difference in the logger constructor and :meth:`~itwinai.loggers.Logger.create_logger_context` methods.
+    As you can see, the code is very similar to the example above, with the only differences being in the logger constructor and the :meth:`~itwinai.loggers.Logger.create_logger_context` method.

     When using the itwinai :class:`~itwinai.torch.trainer.TorchTrainer`, the rank will be automatically passed